DiSSCo/dissco-core-backend/README.md

 `{endpoint}/{prefix}/{suffix}`
 Optionally, this is followed by a version `/{version}` for a specific version.
-It can also be followed by a particular view on the data such as `/full` The full endpoint provide all specimen information including all connected information.
+It can also be followed by a particular view on the data such as `/full` The full endpoint provides all specimen information including all connected information.
 This means all annotations, all connected digital media objects and all annotations on the connected digital media objects.
 We also provide a JSON-LD view on the data on the `/jsonld` endpoint.
 This endpoint does not comply the JSON:API standard, but follows the [JSON-LD](https://json-ld.org/) implementation.